-Larry Carter, President of Great Lakes Christian College & Instructor in Christian Ministries
+President & Instructor in Christian Ministries

 Mr. Carter received a B.S. in Biblical Studies from Cincinnati Bible College.
 While a student, he served as Youth Minister of the New Burlington Church of Christ and the Felicity Church of Christ, as well as Youth Coordinator of an inner city Salvation Army.
 He then received a Masters of Christian Ministries degree from Huntington College, graduating Summa Cum Laude.